 What Does a Healthcare Analyst Do?

-Working in healthcare is a rewarding career path—you get to help other people, enjoy great job security, great benefits, and make a good living.
-What people often forget is that healthcare is an entire industry, meaning there are tons of jobs besides being a healthcare provider like a doctor, nurse, or clinical psychologist.
+Working in healthcare is a rewarding career path—you get to help other people, enjoy a level of job security, benefits, and make a good living.
+What people often forget is that healthcare is an entire industry, meaning there are jobs besides being a healthcare provider like a doctor, nurse, or clinical psychologist.
 The stability of such an important industry is made possible by workers behind the scenes, such as healthcare data analysts.

-The healthcare data analyst job description is somewhat self-explanatory—professionals in the field are responsible for managing the clinical data of healthcare systems and practitioners.
-But a career in healthcare analysis has a wide variety of responsibilities and specific requirements that you’ll need to meet before you can enter the job market.
+The healthcare data analyst job description is somewhat self-explanatory-professionals in the field are responsible for managing the clinical data of healthcare systems and practitioners, and healthcare organizations as a whole.
+But a career in healthcare analysis has a wide variety of responsibilities and specific requirements that you'll need to meet before you can enter the job market.

 Interested in learning more about the role of data analytics in healthcare?
 Keep reading for an in-depth healthcare analyst job description and a clear outline of how to pursue it as a career.